The U-M plans to:

 - CSCAR will expand its scope of consulting services to include data science support to faculty, staff and students across the University as well as the Data Science Challenge Initiatives Program.

-- ARC-TS will accelerate investments in advanced computing resources to support the growing demands for infrastructure as part of the DSI.
+- ARC will accelerate investments in advanced computing resources to support the growing demands for infrastructure as part of the DSI.

 Please see the Data Science Initiative announcement for statements from U-M President Mark Schlissel, Provost Martha Pollack and S. Jack Hu, Interim Vice President for Research.